Kurunegala District: Language

 The common languages of Kurunegala, depending on social classes, social circles, and ethnic backgrounds are Sinhalese, Tamil and English.

 Religion

 Buddhism is the main and the most widely practised religion in Kurunegala.
-The town is also home to a wide range of other religious faiths and sects including Islam, Christianity and Hinduism.
+The district is also home to a wide range of other religious faiths and sects including Islam, Christianity and Hinduism.

-Christian/Catholic churches, mosques and Hindu temples are also located within the city.
+Churches, mosques and Hindu temples are also located in the district.
 The Church of Ceylon, which is the Anglican Church in Sri Lanka operates a diocese in Kurunegala covering the North-Central province and Kurunegala, Kandy, Matale and Kegalle, Anuradapura, Polonnaruwa districts.

 Economy

 Education

-Kurunegala District has 6 Educational Zones, 869 Schools including 28 National Schools, and the District has 20,006 Teachers.
+The district has six Educational Zones, 869 Schools including 28 National Schools, and 20,006 Teachers.

 Climate

 Kurunegala features a tropical rainforest climate under the Köppen climate classification.
 The city's climate is tropical and hot all throughout the year.
 The surrounding rocks play a major role in determining Kurunegala's weather since these rocks increase and retain the heat of the day.
 During the month of April the temperature can rise up to about 35 °C. The only major change in the Kurunegala weather occurs during the monsoons from May to August and October to January, this is the time of year where heavy rains can be expected.
 While the city does experience a noticeably drier weather during January and February, it does not qualify as a true dry season as average precipitation in both months are above 60 mm.
 In general, temperatures from late November to mid February period are lower than the rest of the year.
 Middle rainfall of this District is 900 - 2200 ml.
 North East Monsoon and South West Monsoon are the main rainfall method in this district.
 South West Monsoon is the largest rainfall system.

 The average annual rainfall in Kurunegala is about 2000 mm.